toptal/xene/README.md

 ### Packages
 Xene is split into different packages and depending on with which service your bot should work you should install appropriate package.
+All bot packages extend Core bot package with APIs specific to that service.
+And all conversational API is implemented in core.
+This means you can use same API to build conversation in Slack or Telegram and that it's relatively easy to add new service since all you need to do is to subclass base Bot class from Core package and add 3 methods to interact with that service.

 <table align="center">
   <tr>
     <td><strong>Core</strong></td>